wix/stylable/site/docs/references/custom-selectors.md

 layout: docs
 ---

-You use [Custom selectors](https://drafts.csswg.org/css-extensions/#custom-selectors) to define an alias that can match complex selectors.
+You use [custom selectors](https://drafts.csswg.org/css-extensions/#custom-selectors) to define an alias that can match complex selectors.

 For example, a specific type of button within a form that appears only when hovered can be defined as a custom selector.
 By defining the button as a custom selector with its own name, the button is exposed in the API and available for use by using just the custom selector name.